Adam Lilling

 Adam Lilling (born 1970) is an entrepreneur and venture capitalist.
 The founder of Pentagon CDs and Tapes, an internet music retailer which launched in 1995, Lilling is recognized for his early role in the development of the online music business and e-commerce practices.
-He is the co-founder of LaunchpadLA, a mentorship program which later became a startup accelerator, and the founder and managing partner of Plus Capital, a venture capital firm.
+He is the co-founder of Launchpad LA, a mentorship program which later became a startup accelerator, and the founder and managing partner of Plus Capital, a venture capital firm.